-Mike Molinar is the General Manager of Big Machine Music (BMM) where he brings twenty-two years of music business experience and entrepreneurial acumen to lead operations since launch in 2012.
+Mike Molinar is the President of Big Machine Music (BMM) where he brings twenty-two years of music business experience and entrepreneurial acumen to lead operations since launch in 2012.
 Molinar oversees all aspects of BMM which ranked Top 10 in Billboard’s 2018 and 2017 Top 10 Hot 100 Publishing Corps and Top Country Publishing Corps.
 BMM has scored over twenty #1 hits and thirty Top 20 singles on the Country Airplay Charts and has held a share of #1 for ten weeks in 2019, to date.

 BMM is home to such breakout, artist/songwriters as the reigning CMA and ACM New Male Artist of the Year winner, Luke Combs, 2018 ACM New Artist of the Year, Brett Young, Grammy nominees Jessie Jo Dillon, Brandy Clark, Eric Paslay and Jonathan Singleton, CMA nominee Josh Thompson, hit-maker Laura Veltz, as well as artist/songwriters Justin Moore, Maddie and Tae, Tyler Rich, Trent Harmon and Joe Don Rooney of Rascal Flatts, The BMM catalog includes songs recorded by superstars across genres such as Reba, Jason Aldean, Tim McGraw, Kelly Clarkson, Ariana Grande, Steven Tyler, Christina Aguilera, and many more.